 The Department of Theatre has a variety of rehearsal and training spaces.
-When the Clarence Brown Theatre was built in 1979, funding was insufficient to complete a single, designated theatre education facility.
-Building such a facility is currently a Department, College of Arts and Sciences, and University strategic priority.
-In the meantime, in recent years the University has designated significant facility resources to our programs.
+When the Clarence Brown Theatre was built in 1970, funding was insufficient to complete a single, designated theatre education facility.
+In recent years the University has designated significant facility resources to our programs.
 Although our spaces are dispersed in different areas of the UT campus, taken together, they are strong facilities.
 Below are short descriptions of most of our spaces.

 Undergraduate acting and movement classes are typically held in a large dance/rehearsal hall and a smaller classroom studio in Alumni Memorial Building (AMB 209 and 209B).
 AMB 209 has a sprung dance floor and large wall mirrors that can be masked with movable drapes.
 We have a secondary acting classroom, and coaching rooms in Walters Academic Building (WAB D313 and D307).